61131/nginx-http-est/README.md

 CA policy may allow inclusion of client-provided attributes in certificates that is issues, and some of these attributes may describe information that is not available to the CA.

-This parameter specifies a file containing an ASN.1 encoded structure that specifies objects and attributes which should be provided by clients.
-This ASN.1 encoded structure should take the following form described in [RFC 8951](https://datatracker.ietf.org/doc/html/rfc8951):
+This parameter specifies a file containing an ASN.1 encoded structure, in Distinguished Encoding Rules (DER) format, that specifies objects and attributes which should be provided by clients.
+This ASN.1 encoded structure should take the form as described in [RFC 8951](https://datatracker.ietf.org/doc/html/rfc8951):

     CsrAttrs ::= SEQUENCE SIZE (0..Max) OF AttrOrOID